ATTENDING WITH SOMEONE UNDER 16

 Alcohol & Drugs

 Be careful with alcohol over the weekend.
 Try to avoid getting too intoxicated as you can lose control or make unsafe decisions.
 It goes without saying that alcohol and other drugs can impair your judgement.
 We encourage you to be honest with the Medics and Welfare Team so that they know how best to help you.

 We want everyone to have a great time at Connect in the safest way possible.
 Please enjoy the range of food and beverage on site, and please drink responsibly.
 Free drinking water is available at every bar and throughout the site at designated water points.
 Food and drinks, including alcohol, may not be brought into the Festival Arena (with the exception of baby food/milk) A Challenge 25 policy will be in place for all alcohol sales on site.
 If you look under 25, you will need a valid photo ID to be served alcohol.

 Alcohol within the Campsite

-Alcohol brought to the festival must comply with event regulations, anyone aged 18 and over can bring in limited amounts and types of alcohol.
+Alcohol brought to the festival must comply with event regulations - anyone aged 18 and over can bring in limited amounts and types of alcohol.
 You may be asked for proof of age.
 Strictly no glass is permitted.
 Alcohol will only be permitted on first entry to the campsite.
 You will not be able to exit and re-enter with more alcohol.
 Limits are in place in order to comply with our responsibility to promote responsible alcohol consumption on site.
-Personal Alcohol cannot be brought into the Arena, it will be on sale at Festival Bars subject to ‘Challenge 25’ policy in place.
+Personal Alcohol cannot be brought into the Arena, it will be on sale at Festival Bars subject to the ‘Challenge 25’ policy in place.
 Connect Festival reserve the right to confiscate any alcohol we deem not to be appropriate for the customer in question.